-Attention: Both Diving for Science classes and volunteer diving have been temporarily suspended for the duration of the Habitat Restoration Project.
+Attention: Diving for Science classes have been temporarily suspended for the duration of the Habitat Restoration Project.

 To participate in the course, one must hold an open water scuba certification by a nationally recognized agency.
 Participants will also need to bring their own scuba equipment.